ericdudley/ericdudley/posts/vibe-coding-and-cruise-control.md

 \-----/   -----
   bot      me

 If you try to use AI-coding tools for every task, it feels like you're in a 24/7 pair coding meeting with another engineer.
-For smaller tasks, you supervise them do things and they often do a good job.
+For smaller tasks, you supervise them doing things and they often do a good job.
 For complex or highly ambiguous tasks, at first you try to guide them in a direction until they eventually fail.
-You then take over the keyboard, but as you problem solve, between each keystroke they're constantly commenting about what you're doing, trying to pull the keyboard back from you, even before you know which direction you yourself are trying to go in.
+You then take over the keyboard, but as you problem solve, between each keystroke they're constantly interrupting your work with suggestions, trying to pull the keyboard back from you, even before you know which direction you yourself are trying to go in.

+After having to constantly adjust my work habits as AI coders has evolved, I think I've found a structure that (hopefully) will work sustainably for me.

 # The solution

 I don't want to stop using AI tools, but I want to be able to break out of the 24/7 pair coding when I need to "code" rather than "collaborate".

 My solution?
 A second code editor.
+While any secondary editor would suffice, I've chosen Zed.
 Zed is a highly performant editor, that has a lot of similarities with VS Code, from general UX, to extensibility.
 It even has its own integrated AI features, but, importantly, it has a single setting that turns off all AI features.
-I've set up Zed like a faster more lightweight version of VS Code, but you could also achieve this with a separate VS Code workspace, with AI settings disabled.
+By using a second editor, I have strong psychological separation between the two very different mindsets of collaborating with an AI coder versus working on problems by myself.

 ------------------
 | o o o     Zed  |